sosuisen/git-documentdb/docs/git-documentdb.alldocsoptions.md

 - descending: Sort results in rows by descendant.
 Default is false (ascendant).

-- sub\_directory: Only get the documents under the specified sub directory.

 - recursive: Get documents recursively from all sub directories.
 Default is false.

-- collection\_path: If set, specified directories are omitted from the a filepath in a document id.
+- collection\_path: Get the documents only under a specified sub directory.
+If set, the directory names are omitted from the a filepath in a document id.
 See [Collection](./git-documentdb.collection.md)<!-- -->.